Destabilising compact warped product Einstein manifolds: Introduction

-The following theorem makes precise the interaction between the tensor harmonics of the fibre and those of the warped product. \begin{theorem} Let $(M,g)$ be a warped product Einstein manifold with ${\Ric(\tilde{g})=\mu \tilde{g}}$.
-Let $\sigma$ be a transverse, trace-free eigentensor of the Lichnerowicz Laplacian of $(F,\tilde{g})$ satisfying ${\widetilde{\Delta}_{L}\sigma=-k\sigma}$.
-If $k < \mu$ then the warped product $(M,g)$ is linearly unstable as a fixed point of the Ricci flow. \end{theorem} This theorem allows us to find a large class of Ricci flow unstable warped products.
-We will refer to warped products that are unstable in the manner of Theorem \ref{T2} as fibre-unstable. \begin{cor} The following fibres yield fibre-unstable warped products: \begin{itemize} \item when $(F,\tilde{g})$ is a Riemannian product $(F_{1}\times F_{2}, g_{1}\oplus g_{2})$, \item when $(F,\tilde{g})$ is a K\"ahler-Einstein metric with $\dim H^{(1,1)}(F;\mathbb{R})>1$, \item when $(F,\tilde{g})$ is a fibre-unstable warped product. \end{itemize} \end{cor}
+\begin{theorem} Let $(M^{n},g)$ be a warped product Einstein manifold where $n\leq 6$.
+Then $(M,g)$ is unstable as a fixed point of the Ricci flow. \end{theorem} We remark that the proof of Theorem \ref{thmA} also shows that warped products with three-dimensional base and a four-dimensional fibre are unstable too.
+However, this does not account for all possible seven-dimensional products.\\ \\ Many examples of Einstein warped products are constructed from families of Riemannian manifolds $(B,\bar{g}_{i},f_{i},m_{i})$ where the metrics $\bar{g}_{i}$ (known as \textit{quasi-Einstein metrics}) converge in the $C^{\infty}$ topology as $i\rightarrow \infty$ to a Ricci soliton $(B,\bar{g}_{\infty},\phi)$.
+For example, Case has demonstrated that the metrics of L\"u--Page--Pope have this property \cite{Case2}.
+For warped products coming from such a family, we prove an asymptotic instability result that shows that the Einstein metrics are also unstable if the dimension is large enough. \begin{theorem} Let $(B,\bar{g}_{i},f_{i},m_{i})$ be a sequence of quasi-Einstein metrics that converge in the $C^{\infty}$ topology to a non-trivial Ricci soliton $(B,g_{\infty},\phi)$.\\ Then there exists a $K\in \mathbb{N}$ such that the associated warped product Einstein metrics $(M^{k},g)$ are unstable for $k\geq K$. \end{theorem} As discussed in Section \ref{sec:2}, the construction of a warped product Einstein metric requires an Einstein metric $\tilde{g}$ on the fibre $F$.
+The following theorem makes precise the interaction between the stability of the fibre Einstein metric and that of the warped product. \begin{theorem} Let $(M,g)$ be a warped product Einstein manifold with fibre $(F,\tilde{g})$ satisfying ${\Ric(\tilde{g})=\mu \tilde{g}}$.
+Let $\sigma$ be a divergence-free, trace-free eigentensor of the Lichnerowicz Laplacian of $(F,\tilde{g})$ satisfying ${\widetilde{\Delta}_{L}\sigma=-\kappa\sigma}$.
+If $\kappa < \mu$ then the warped product $(M,g)$ is unstable. \end{theorem} This theorem allows us to find a large class of Ricci flow unstable warped products.
+We will refer to warped products that are unstable in the manner of Theorem \ref{thmC} as fibre-unstable. \begin{cor} The following fibres yield fibre-unstable warped products: \begin{itemize} \item when $(F,\tilde{g})$ is a Riemannian product $(F_{1}\times F_{2}, g_{1}\oplus g_{2})$, \item when $(F,\tilde{g})$ is a K\"ahler-Einstein metric with $h^{(1,1)}>1$, \item when $(F,\tilde{g})$ is a fibre-unstable warped product Einstein metric. \end{itemize} \end{cor}

-Our framework allows us to explain more precisely why the GHP variation is not destabilising in higher dimensions and to build a variation from the Ricci tensor (the Ricci variation, Definition \ref{Ricvardef}) which, under mild assumptions, is asymptotically destabilising. \begin{theorem} Let $(B,g_{m},f_{m})$ be a one parameter family of solutions to Equations (\ref{KKeq}) and (\ref{QEMeq}) for a fixed $\lambda$ and $\mu$ and $m\geq m_{0}$.
-Suppose further that $g_{m}$ and $f_{m}^{m}$ remain bounded in the respective $C^{2}$-topologies.
-Then there exists an integer $K$ such that any warped product Einstein metric $g_{m}\oplus f_{m}^{2}\tilde{g}$ is linearly unstable in the Ricci flow sense for $m\geq K$. \end{theorem} We note that the explicit description of the L\"u--Page--Pope type metrics in \cite{BHJM} shows that these metrics satisfy the hypotheses.
-Hence for large enough values of $m$ the associated Einstein metrics must be unstable as fixed points of the Ricci flow.